 Reproduced below are some interesting excerpts from a booklet written by Adonis Vasilakis, for visitors to Gortyn and Crete.1

-On Column XI – resolving the deceased’s debts:
+Column XI contained the rules on resolving the deceased’s debts:

 “If a mother dies leaving children, the father is to administer the mother’s property, but he should not sell or pledge it, unless the children consent when they are of age.”6

-On Column X – Adopted children had the same rights to inherit as natural children
+Column X detailed how adopted children had the same rights to inherit as natural children:

 That adopted children had similar rights to inherit as natural children under Gortyn succession law is not that much different to the legal rights of adopted children in succession law in Australia.